Quantile agent utility and implications to randomized social choice: Introduction

 \subsection{Our contribution}

-The definition of the quantile agent utility model is our main conceptual contribution (see Section~\ref{sec:concept}).
-More importantly, we explore its implications to three social choice settings: voting, one-, and two-sided matchings.
+The definition of the quantile agent utility model is our main conceptual contribution.
+We define it in Section~\ref{sec:concept}, where we also demonstrate that it is considerably less stringent than stochastic dominance.
+Next, we explore its implications for two social choice settings: voting and one-sided matchings.
+Our central message is that many impossibility results in these settings are artifacts of overly strong lottery comparison models, and that by adopting quantile agent utilities, efficiency, fairness, and strategyproofness can often be reconciled.

+Specifically, with quantile agent utilities, we get different results that depend on the range of quantile parameter values of the agents.
+For example, if all agents have their quantile parameter equal to $0$, we usually recover the impossibilities for deterministic mechanisms.
+If, instead, all quantile parameters are close to $1$, trivial mechanisms like uniform lotteries are usually ideal.
+Intermediate quantile parameter values, possibly different for each agent, allow for a spectrum of interesting results.

-\paragraph{Voting.} In Section~\ref{sec:voting}, we consider the classical ranking-based voting scenario, in which a voting rule aims to select a winning alternative (candidate) taking as input rankings of the available alternatives that are submitted as votes by a set of agents (voters).
-The voting rule is randomized, and the agents have quantile utilities.
-We adapt the definition of (Pareto) efficiency in this context and first observe that no lottery can be efficient for all vectors of quantile parameters for the agents unless all agents agree on their top-ranked alternative.
-This justifies our choice to focus on scenarios in which each agent has their quantile parameter, which in turn can be used in the definition of the lottery returned by the voting rule.
-We then adapt the notion of strategyproofness and explore its relation to monotonicity in the new context for the case of two alternatives.
-We conclude this section with the more intricate case of three alternatives and profiles in which all agents have the same quantile parameter.
-For high values of the quantile parameter, we present non-dictatorial voting rules that are efficient and strategyproof.
-For small values, we show that deterministic dictatorships are the only efficient and strategyproof rules.
+\paragraph{\bf Voting.} In Section~\ref{sec:voting}, we consider the classical ranking-based voting scenario, in which a {\em voting rule} aims to select a winning alternative (candidate) taking as input rankings of the available alternatives that are submitted as votes by a set of agents.
+The voting rules are randomized, and the agents have quantile utilities.
+We adapt the definition of (Pareto) {\em efficiency} in this context and first observe that no lottery can be efficient for all vectors of quantile parameters for the agents unless all agents agree on their top-ranked alternative.
+This justifies our choice to focus on scenarios in which each agent has fixed their quantile parameter, which in turn can be used in the definition of the lottery returned by the voting rule.
+We then adapt the notion of {\em strategyproofness} and explore its relation to monotonicity in the new context for two alternatives.
+We present the randomized voting rule $Q$-plurality for two alternatives, which we prove to be efficient and strategyproof.
+We conclude the section with the more intricate case of three alternatives.
+For agents with relatively high quantile parameters, we construct explicit non-dictatorial voting rules that are efficient and strategyproof, thereby circumventing the classical impossibility result of~\citet{G77chance} for randomized voting under stochastic dominance; for small quantile parameters, we show that deterministic dictatorships are the only efficient and strategyproof rules.
 Extending our characterization for all possible quantile parameter vectors is left as an (apparently challenging) important open problem.